The Family Nurse Practitioner (FNP) provides comprehensive primary healthcare services to individuals from infancy

 - Successful completion of a 3 semester hour or 4 quarter hour undergraduate level Statistics course.

-Submission of all application documentation required by the Graduate School at the home campus to which the student is referred.
+- Submission of all application documentation required by the Graduate School.

 Additional information can be found on the ETSU College of Nursing MSN website, or by contacting us using the form below.

 Tuition, Fee, and Financial Assistance